die-net/fotomat/README.md

 * Only allocating image buffers that are at most 6,500,000 pixels (width * height).
 It can read larger JPEGs than this because it scale them down by a factor of 8 or 16 when decoding.

-* Allowing as many ImageMagick threads to be running as the machine has CPU cores.
+* Allowing as many VIPS threads to be running as the machine has CPU cores.
 Raising this probably won't increase throughput, but lowering it may reduce memory usage.

 * Allowing output images to be up to 2048 x 2048.
 Raising this will allow larger images, and be slower.

-* Limiting a single ImageMagick operation to 1 minute, after which it assumes it has hit an ImageMagick bug and crashes the process.
+* Limiting a single VIPS operation to 1 minute, after which it assumes it has hit a VIPS bug and crashes the process.
 Raise this if actual image operations take longer.

 License
 -------